The .300 WSM

 By Chuck Hawks

-The .300 WSM (Winchester Short Magnum) has slightly less powder capacity than the standard length .300 Winchester Magnum.
+The .300 WSM (Winchester Short Magnum) is the most popular and widely distributed of the modern crop of short magnum cartridges in terms of both factory loaded ammunition and rifles available.
+It has slightly less powder capacity than the standard length .300 Winchester Magnum.
 With bullets in the 150-180 grain weight range, however, its performance is essentially identical to that of the established .300 Win.
 Mag.

 Winchester figures for the .300 WSM with a 24" test barrel claim a muzzle velocity of 3300 fps and ME of 3628 ft. lbs. for the 150 grain bullet.
 The 200 yard figures are 2834 fps and 2676 ft. lbs.

 Winchester claims a MV of 2970 fps with 3526 ft. lbs. of muzzle energy for the 180 grain bullet.
 The 200 yard figures are 2524 fps and 2547 ft. lbs.
 Those figures are nearly identical to the velocity of the .300 Winchester Magnum taken in the same length barrel, and also to the figures for the .300 Rem.
 SAUM in a 24" test barrel.

 Here are some .300 WSM statistics of interest to reloaders: bullet diameter .308", maximum COL 2.86", maximum case length 2.10".